 Repeal all laws that prevent or deter indigenous women and girls from reporting gender-based violence, such as guardianship laws that deprive women of legal capacity or restrict the ability of women with disabilities to testify in court; the practice of so-called “protective custody”; restrictive immigration laws that discourage women, including migrant domestic workers, from reporting such violence; and laws allowing for dual arrests in cases of domestic violence or for the prosecution of women when the perpetrator is acquitted;

-Ensure that support services, including medical treatment, psychosocial counselling, professional training, as well as reintegration services and shelters are available and accessible to indigenous women and girls who are victims of gender-based violence against women, which are culturally relevant and appropriate.
-All services should be designed with an intercultural and multidisciplinary approach, as described in paragraph 4 of this General Recommendation; and
+Ensure that support services, including medical treatment, psychosocial counselling, professional training, as well as reintegration services and shelters are available, adequate, responsive and accessible to indigenous women and girls who are victims of gender-based violence against women, which are culturally relevant and appropriate.
+All services should be designed with an intercultural and multidisciplinary approach with allocation of adequate financial resources, as described in paragraph 4 of this General Recommendation; and

 Systematically collect data and undertake studies, in collaboration with indigenous communities and organizations, to assess the magnitude and gravity of gender-based violence against indigenous women and girls, to inform measures to prevent and respond to such violence.